 - 2017: LaShone Gibson, Mona Hicks, Ed.D., Joanne Langan, Ph.D., Norma A. Metheny, Ph.D, and Angela Sharkey, M.D.

 - 2018: L. Michelle Lewis, Debra Rudder Lohe, Ph.D., Kate McCollum, Teri Murray, Ph.D., and Janet Oberle

 2019: Ghazala Hayat, MD, Donna LaVoie, Ph.D., Karen Myers, Ph.D., Sadita Salihovic, Danielle Uy, Regina Walton

-Sarah Goble, a senior in health sciences at SLU, recorded a series of meditations to share with the community.
+Sarah Goble, a senior in health sciences at SLU, recorded a series of meditations to share with the community and which can be heard below.
 Goble has been teaching yoga and practicing meditation since 2016.